ralna/GALAHAD/doc/Python/cro.rst

           part of $H$ in the sparse co-ordinate storage scheme.
       H_col : ndarray(H_ptr(n)-1)
-          holds the column indices of the nonzeros of the lower triangular part of $H$ in the sparse co-ordinate storage scheme, H_ptr : ndarray(n+1)
+          holds the column indices of the nonzeros of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+      H_ptr : ndarray(n+1)
           holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries plus one.
       A_val : ndarray(A_ptr(m)-1)
-          holds the values of the nonzeros of $A$ in the sparse co-ordinate storage scheme
+          holds the values of the nonzeros of $A$ in the sparse co-ordinate storage scheme.
       A_col : ndarray(A_ptr(m)-1)
-          holds the column indices  of the nonzeros of $A$ in the sparse co-ordinate  storage scheme
+          holds the column indices  of the nonzeros of $A$ in the sparse co-ordinate  storage scheme.
       A_ptr : ndarray(m+1)
-          holds the starting position of each row of $A$, as well as the total number of entries plus one
+          holds the starting position of each row of $A$, as well as the total number of entries plus one.
-          scheme.
-It need not be set when the other schemes are used, and in this case can be None.
       c_l : ndarray(m)
           holds the values of the lower bounds $c_l$ on the constraints The lower bound on any component of $A x$ that is unbounded from